Breathing Book for Singers

 64 pages, spiral bound to lay flat on the music stand

 For singers wanting to get healthy and stay healthy, try our Healthy Pack!
-This set of valuable resources includes: Cross Training for Musicians, The Breathing Book for Singers, and Notes of Hope.
+This set of valuable resources also includes: Cross Training for Musicians: An Interdisciplinary Guide Promoting Healthy Music Making and Notes of Hope: Stories by Musicians Coping with Injuries.
 Click here to order the Healthy Pack for Voice at a discount.